-The Committee evaluated information from the bluefin meeting on biological parameters hold in 2013 and bluefin species group meetings in 2014 (SCRS/2013/014; SCI-030; 2014 bluefin tuna assessment detailed report).
+The Committee evaluated information from the bluefin meeting on biological parameters held in 2013 and bluefin species group meetings in 2014 (Anon.
+2014b; SCRS/2014/014; SCRS/2014/018).
 New contributions have been presented from GBYP and national research projects on reproduction, direct age estimations, population structure, spawning areas and larval studies.